straz/artificialtrust/_articles/ethical.md

 no different than any other quality test in our modern industrial world.
 Every factory has tests to make sure they don't produce cracked bolts, contaminated food, or flammable pajamas.
-Failed products are not legal for sale, and factories that flaunt these regulations face criminal liability.
+Failed products are not legal for sale, and producers who flaunt these regulations face criminal liability.

 A series of tests would help us rate AIs that are potentially